 What can you do to preserve your hair’s health when drinking alcohol?

 Probably the most logical and simplest answer to that question is to limit the number if drinks you consume.
 It is also a good idea to drink more water throughout the day if you know you will be going out that evening, and especially if you do drink several adult beverages, drinking water occasionally during and after will help your body and hair rehydrate.
-Another way to keep your hair hydrated and health is to invest in hydrating hair products.
+Another way to keep your hair hydrated and health is to invest in proven topical hair loss treatment products.

 There is nothing wrong with cracking open a few cold ones, but you should do it responsibly for the health of your body and hair.
 Keeping your hair health is important if you don’t want damage that can result in possible hair loss.
 If you should begin to experience thinning hair or hair loss see a hair loss professional.
 They have the experience and knowledge to help you restore your hair and maintain health hair habits.